 While you are waiting for your dough to rise, keep in mind that temperature effects every part of breadmaking.
 That is why we try to control the temperature of our ingredients, particularly water.
 The warmer your dough's temperature is, and remember to factor in the ambient temperature of the room you are proofing the dough in, the faster your dough will rise.

-We can use this concept to our advantage if we need to, by placing doughs in warm ovens if we want a fast prove, but we sacrifice flavor development by skirting a longer rise time.
+We can use this concept to our advantage if we need to, by placing doughs in barely-warm ovens if we want a fast prove, but we sacrifice flavor development by skirting a longer rise time.
 Some bakers choose to stretch out their proving times by placing loaves in cold temperatures of refrigerators, or even overnight outdoors, giving the active leaven cultures the time to work slowly and develop a tangier yeasty flavor.
 We'll go over this more in our sourdough lesson.

 For this first loaf, take the time to proof it out of the fridge.
 In other lessons, we will use the refrigerator to slow our ferments and proofs to help develop flavor and encourage more rigid forming, but for this lesson, observe the science happening on your countertop.